Stocks Going Crazy Is Nothing New

 Transparency and Efficiency

 You see, Amazon focuses on bringing fee transparency and efficiency to the corporations it is going after.
-That’s because these are businesses that make their money because they lack transparency and efficiency.
+That’s because these are businesses that make their money by.
+After all, they lack transparency and efficiency.

 “Amazon should carry transparency into a market that is completely missing,” says Cahn.